Citation for this page in APA citation style. Close

 • a model for free will and creativity that may satisfy determinists and libertarians

-• a value system based on fundamental creative processes in the universe
+• a value system based on providential processes in the universe

 • an epistemological explanation of knowledge formation and communication.